xander2508/Notes/1. Recon/Network Analysis/Wi-Fi Capture.md

 sudo airodump-ng -c 4 --bssid F8:14:FE:4D:E6:F1 wlan0 -w raw
 ```

-We can use `tcpdump` to achieve similar outcomes, but airodump-ng proves equally effective.
+We can use `tcpdump` to achieve similar outcomes, but Airodump-ng proves equally effective.